To: mydataportal@abs.gov.au

 The ABS offers standard and non-standard VM sizes.
 Standard VMs are included in the DataLab annual fee, whereas non-standard VMs are subject to additional charges as they are more expensive to run.
 For more information on charges, see DataLab charges.

 Researchers may request access to a non-standard machine for performance or productivity purposes.
-If you require a non-standard machine, you will need to consult your project lead and your project lead will need to send the ABS an updated project proposal.
+If you require a non-standard machine, you will need to consult your project lead and your project editor will need to submit a change request in myDATA.
+Please refer to Change Requests in the myDATA user guide.

 Currently offered VMs and approximate running costs are listed in the tables below.